-When it comes to carp fishing photography, it’s nice to take pictures of the lake you are fishing, but it’s even nicer to take a picture of you holding the fish you just caught – not only for bragging rights but for reference, in ten years time, you may catch that fish again, if you had taken pictures you can see how the fish has changed over the years.
+You are here to find out which is the best camera for carp fishing?
+Right?
+Perhaps because when it comes to carp fishing photography, it’s nice to take pictures of the lake you are fishing, but it’s even nicer to take a picture of you holding the fish you just caught – not only for bragging rights but for reference, in ten years time, you may catch that fish again, and if you have taken pictures you can see how the fish has changed over the years.

 How you are planning on using the photos makes a big difference on what type camera you should use.
 Once you know what you are going to use them for, picking a particular type can be quite cumbersome.